Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 For x-ray diffraction at \textapprox10~keV this expression does not simplify due to larger x-ray scattering angles.
 Often, one uses a linearly polarized alignment pump pulse which induces cylindrical symmetry in the ensemble rotation wave packet, which results in $m_2=0$.
 Equation~\ref{eq:ap:ImolFrame} is derived for an asymmetric top, for a symmetric top there is symmetry about the molecular frame z axis, which sets $m_1=0$.

-It is difficult to extract $\Delta \textbf{r}_{\mu\nu}$ from Eq.~\ref{eq:ap:ImolGen} in its current form since rovibronic coupling may affect the time dependent anisotropy.
+It is difficult to extract $\Delta \boldsymbol{R}_{\mu\nu}$ from Eq.~\ref{eq:ap:ImolGen} in its current form since rovibronic coupling may affect the time-dependent anisotropy.
 With rovibronic coupling, to calculate the ensemble anisotropy we may be required to simulate the excited state with the complex excited state simulations we do not want to rely on.
 This coupling, therefore, may render the anisotropy calculation too difficult.
-Instead, we consider two methods to separate the ensemble anisotropy and the molecular frame pair-wise terms, where we assume the molecular geometry is rigid over the measurement period.
-We decompose the ensemble anisotropy into the Axis Distribution Moments (ADMs) by projecting the ensemble of molecular frame orientations, with respect to the lab frame (Fig.~\ref{fig:rotations}a), onto the Wigner D matrices,
+Instead, we consider two methods to separate the ensemble anisotropy and the molecular frame pairwise terms by assuming the molecular structure is rigid over the measurement period.
+In doing so, we aim to separate the ensemble anisotropy from the molecular frame geometry.
+To do this, we decompose the ensemble anisotropy into the Axis Distribution Moments (ADMs) by projecting the ensemble of molecular frame orientations, with respect to the lab frame (Fig.~\ref{fig:rotations}a), onto the Wigner D matrices,

 Simulations of the rotational wavefunction for rigid symmetric and rigid asymmetric tops \cite{Rouzee.asymm_align.2008, Rouzee.ethylene_align.2006, hamilton.symm_align.2005, holmegaard.asymm_align.2007, xiaoming.alignment.2012, Tamar.alignment.2001, stapelfeldt.aligning_molecules.2003} produce good agreement with measured alignment signatures.
-To extract $\Delta \textbf{r}_{\mu\nu}$ from Eq.~\ref{eq:ap:ImolGen} we consider two approximations: the typical rigid rotor approximation and a separation of time scales.
+To extract $\Delta \boldsymbol{R}_{\mu\nu}$ from Eq.~\ref{eq:ap:ImolGen} we consider two approximations: the typical rigid rotor approximation and a separation of time scales.